department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/neutral-and-inclusive-language.md

+---
+layout: content-style-guide
-# Agnostic and neutral language
+title: Neutral and inclusive language

-At VA, we create content that is agnostic of gender, device, and experience.
+intro-text: At VA, we create content that is agnostic of gender, device, and experience.
 We focus on the intent of the action rather than the specific way a person is experiencing that action.
 We do this to be both inclusive and accurate.
+anchors:
+  - anchor: Gender-neutral pronouns and terms for family relationships
+  - anchor: Ability- and device-agnostic UI language
+  - anchor: Administration, program, and staff role agnostic language
+---

 ## Gender-neutral pronouns and terms for family relationships